 - Log into SendSafely with an Enterprise Administrator account

-- Click the "Send" link, than "Add Message", and type a secure message that includes the API Key, API Secret, and name of the S3 bucket
+- Click the "Send" link, then "Add Message", and type a secure message that includes the name of the S3 bucket

 - Add email@example.com as a recipient